 Yellow fever is a viral disease that is transmitted to humans...

-This ecoregion is made up of the peat swamp forests along the western coasts of the island of Borneo, within the Malaysian state of Sarawak and Indonesian Kalimantan.
-Most of the peat swamp forests are associated with coastal areas, but two large areas of peat swamp forests occur around Lake Mahakam and Lake Kapuas.
+This ecoregion represents the peat swamp forests along the eastern coast of the island of Sumatra, Indonesia, as well as the Riau archipelago.
 Based on the Köppen climate zone system, this ecoregion falls in the tropical wet climate zone.

-The peat swamp forests of Borneo have vegetative and...
+The peat swamp forests of Sumatra have similar characteristics to those in Borneo and Peninsular Malaysia....
 More »

 Drag and drop the content to change the order of featured content.
 The top nine will be displayed.